-Michael commented: “We have supported Oceanium since shortly after the company’s inception and are delighted to have assisted John, Karen, and Charlie in this latest round of fundraising to further support the development of innovative, sustainably farmed seaweed-based, food & nutrition and bio-packaging products.”
+Michael commented: “We have supported Oceanium since shortly after the company’s inception and are delighted to have assisted John, Karen, and Charlie in this latest round of fundraising to further support the development of innovative, sustainably farmed seaweed-based, food and bio-packaging products.”

 Keith Anderson, Vialex co-founder, and CEO, said: “We are able to support a business like Oceanium through every stage of its development and by being advisers to them for their ongoing requirements we really get to know the business.
 We wish Oceanium every success on the next stage of their journey.”

 For more detail please see the linked article, which appeared in Daily Business: https://dailybusinessgroup.co.uk/2021/05/2m-to-unlock-seaweed-alternative-to-plastic/